handsontable/handsontable/examples/README.md

 1. Edit code examples within the `/examples/<version_number>` directory.
 2. Commit and push the code examples to the repo.
-3. In Github Actions run a manual workflow with the `<version_number>` input of the Handsontable and Handsontable's wrapper version.
 4. The code examples will be deployed to the Github Pages and will be available under the same URL as they already were.

+To deploy the existing examples without commiting any changes:
+1. In Github Actions run a manual workflow with the `<version_number>` input of the Handsontable and Handsontable's wrapper version.

 ### Development